Medically reviewed by Aimee Paik, MD

 Dr. Paik says: “‘medical-grade’ skincare usually contains interesting ingredients with theoretical benefits but minimal proven clinical effect.
 I personally don’t believe ‘medical-grade’ skin care products provide much added benefit over other OTC products.
 One may have better packaging or marketing or a better cosmetic “feel” on the skin but it will not necessarily work better.”

 It’s best to look at individual skincare products and brands to determine their efficacy rather than relying on marketing claims.
 Dr. Paik recommends sticking with basic products with simple ingredients that will complement your prescription treatments.
-There are many amazing over-the-counter skincare products that our derms recommend.
+There are many amazing over-the-counter skincare products that the derm providers on our platform recommend.

 Furthermore, the FDA labels drugs/medications as “articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease”.
 So the only truly “medical grade” products are prescription strength treatments from a dermatologist or over-the-counter drugs/medications.
 These are backed by clinical research, regulated by the FDA, and customizable in strength based on your skin and concerns.
 You will also receive detailed instructions on how to incorporate your treatment into your routine.